 It should be no surprise that simpler, cheaper, and more convenient care arises from safety-net providers.

-John D. Birkmeyer
+Article by John D. Birkmeyer

 A perspective on the growth of NPPs and the ideological divide between for-profit and nonprofit providers.